Lambda-School-Labs/care-for-life-fe/README.md

 1. CLIENT_ID
 2. ISSUER

+## File Stucture:

+1. This app uses React Navigation 5, navigation is how the user can switch between screens.
+At the moment of writing this there are not a lot of video tutorials that use Navigation 5 on Youtube, though, the documentation on the React Navigation website has a great tutorial page for how to manage through the screens. https://reactnavigation.org/docs/getting-started

+2. The src folder was made by the team to make navigating inside one folder easier, and when saving a file as index.js inside a folder you do not need to specify the file path when importing.

+3. Every feature for the app is separated into different folders according to their respective folder name.

+4. Actions, reducers and store all use Redux while Routes is the Navigation 5 way to get around the app.

+5. Styles are a separate folder meant to make the files less cluttered when designing them.

 ## Installation:

 -This app is ran in expo, so we need to install expo in order for it to work.
 Do not make the mistake of trying to install React Native Cli components, just worry about expo installation.

 1. Install NodeJs: